BFS versus DFS for fixed-level targets in ordered trees: Exact formula for the average time complexity of DFS

 the $n$th Catalan number.

 Below is our main result of this section.

 \begin{theorem} For every $n\geq 0$ and $0 \leq \ell \leq n$, we have

-\end{theorem} \begin{proof} We will use a folklore bijection between ordered trees and Dyck paths.
+\end{theorem} \begin{proof} We will use a folklore bijection between ordered trees and Dyck paths, known in the literature as the \emph{glove} or the \emph{accordion} bijection \cite{callan}.
 Execute a pre-order traversal for an ordered tree (i.e., run DFS without a target).
-During this process, write a $U$ step whenever we go further away from the root, and a $D$ step every time we go closer to the root.
-As a result, whenever we are at a given node $v$ on level $\ell$ in an ordered tree, we will be on the line $y=x+\ell$ in the corresponding Dyck path since we have $\ell$ more $U$ steps than $D$ steps and thus $v$ has coordinates $(i,i+\ell )$ for some $i\geq 0$.
-It is readily seen that $\dfsScore(v)$ is equal to the number of $U$ steps in the prefix of the corresponding Dyck path that ends at the first point on the line $y=x+\ell $ corresponding to $v$.
-Note that the last step in this prefix is always an $U$ and the last step in all other prefixes ending at points corresponding to $v$ is a $D$ since we go to $v$ from a node at level $\ell+1$, when we visit it for the second time or more.
+During this process, write a $N$ step whenever we go further away from the root, and an $E$ step every time we go closer to the root.
+Whenever we are at a given node $v$ on level $\ell$ in an ordered tree, we will be on the line $y=x+\ell$ in the corresponding Dyck path since we have $\ell$ more $N$ steps than $E$ steps and thus $v$ has coordinates $(i,i+\ell )$ for some $i\geq 0$.
+It is readily seen that $\dfsScore(v)$ is equal to the number of $N$ steps in the prefix of the corresponding Dyck path that ends at the first point on the line $y=x+\ell $ corresponding to $v$.
+Note that the last step in this prefix is always an $N$ and the last step in all other prefixes ending at points corresponding to $v$ is an $E$ since we go to $v$ from a node at level $\ell+1$, when we visit it for the second time or more.

-It follows that the contribution of a given tree $T$ to $\totalD(n,\ell )$ is the sum of the number of $U$ steps in all prefixes $p$ of the Dyck path corresponding to $T$, such that $p$ ends with an $U$ step at the line $y=x+\ell $.
-Therefore, it suffices to count pairs $(\mu,\nu)$ of diagonal paths---both staying weakly above the diagonal $y=x$---such that $\mu$ begins at $(0,0)$ and ends with an $U$ step at $y=x+\ell$, $\nu$ begins at the endpoint of $\mu$ and ends at the point $(n,n)$, and the pair $(\mu,\nu)$ is weighted by the number of $U$ steps in $\mu$ (see Figure~\ref{fig:pairsDP} below).
+It follows that the contribution of a given tree $T$ to $\totalD(n,\ell )$ is the sum of the number of $N$ steps in all prefixes $p$ of the Dyck path corresponding to $T$, such that $p$ ends with an $N$ step at the line $y=x+\ell $.
+Therefore, it suffices to count pairs $(\mu,\nu)$ of diagonal paths---both staying weakly above the diagonal $y=x$---such that $\mu$ begins at $(0,0)$ and ends with an $N$ step at $y=x+\ell$, $\nu$ begins at the endpoint of $\mu$ and ends at the point $(n,n)$, and the pair $(\mu,\nu)$ is weighted by the number of $N$ steps in $\mu$ (see Figure~\ref{fig:pairsDP} below).

-If $\mu$ has $j$ $U$ steps and $i$ $D$ steps, then its endpoint is $(i,j)$ and $j = i + \ell$.
+If $\mu$ has $j$ $N$ steps and $i$ $E$ steps, then its endpoint is $(i,j)$ and $j = i + \ell$.
 Hence $j \geq \ell$ and we have

 By symmetry and Lemma~\ref{lemma:paths}, we have

 It remains to prove that